christopher5106/christopher5106.github.io/_posts/2017-10-12-python-packages-and-their-managers-apt-yum-easy_install-pip-virtualenv-conda.markdown

       pip install numpy

-    The newly installed package can be found:
+    The newly installed package by `pip` can be found:

       /usr/local/lib/python2.7/dist-packages/numpy

-      /home/christopher/.local/lib/python3.5/site-packages/numpy
+    Note the use of `dist-packages` instead of `site-packages` which should be reserved for sytem installs.

     To install the Python2 package in the local user directory `~/.local/` also: